baiyiqingyu/ADNNS-CP_CC/README.md

 # Requirements
 To implement this project, you need to ensure the following requirements are installed.
  * Matlab >= 2021b
- * Python = 3.8 or 3.9, please refere to [Versions of Python Compatible with MATLAB Products by Release](https://www.mathworks.com/support/requirements/python-compatibility.html)
+ * Python = 3.9, please refere to [Versions of Python Compatible with MATLAB Products by Release](https://www.mathworks.com/support/requirements/python-compatibility.html)
  * Pytorch >= 1.2

 # Project Preparation